Aemiii91/py-mdptools/README.md

 make init
 ```

-After any edits you can format the code by calling:
+Before you commit and push your changes, format the code by calling:

 ```console
 make format